Rob Collard: Career

 Collard driving for Vauxhall at Brands Hatch during the 2019 British Touring Car Championship season.

 In 2007, Collard had no BTCC drive, instead contesting the early rounds of the Porsche Carrera Cup UK, achieving little success in these big difficult-to-control rear-wheel-drive cars.
 He contested the final round of the BTCC for GR Asia, and returned full-time in 2008 in a Motorbase BMW.
-At Croft, he scored their best-ever result in 4th, after he and team-mate Steven Kane ran 3rd and 4th for a while.
+At Croft, he scored their best-ever result in fourth, after he and team-mate Steven Kane ran 3rd and 4th for a while.
 The team had worked on damper settings before the meeting.
 For 2009, Collard and Jonathan Adam race Motorbase's BMWs.
 He won two races early on in 2009 at the opening round at Brands Hatch and at Donington Park.
 He came close to adding a third at Snetterton, before contact with James Nash saw him spin across the track into the path of Stephen Jelley, resulting in a huge collision.
 Collard complained of abdominal pain and was taken to hospital, while Nash was excluded from the results.
 He then suffered another big incident at the next round at Knockhill when he and Matt Neal collided after Matt Neal lost control of car.
-Blighted by incidents and 'DNFs' through the second half of the season, Rob Collard was unable to match the form of the first half of the season but still ended up 6th in the BTCC drivers championship, his best performance in the BTCC so far.
+Blighted by incidents and 'DNFs' through the second half of the season, Collard was unable to match the form of the first half of the season but still ended up sixth in the BTCC drivers championship, his best performance in the BTCC so far.

 For 2010, Collard returned to West Surrey Racing, replacing reigning champion Colin Turkington who had failed to raise the necessary budget.
-He finished the year in 9th place.
+He finished the year in ninth place.

 Collard remained with WSR for 2011 but failed to register a race win.
-He finished the year 8th in the Drivers Championship.
-In 2012, he won 3 races with the team thus finishing 5th overall his best final championship position.
+He finished the year eighth in the Drivers Championship.
+In 2012, he won three races with the team thus finishing fifth overall his best final championship position.
 In 2013, the team re-signed 2009 champion Colin Turkington.
 WSR also introduced the new BMW 3 series.
 Collard achieved a solitary podium and finished up in 13th place overall.

-In 2014, Collard again remained with WSR, winning 1 race and finishing 6th in the drivers championship.
-He remained with the team for 2015, where he won the first race of the season and finished in 10th place in the championship.
+In 2014, Collard again remained with WSR, winning one race and finishing sixth in the drivers championship.
+He remained with the team for 2015, where he won the first race of the season and finished in tenth place in the championship.

 Collard and Mitchell's Lamborghini at Brands Hatch.

 For 2020, Collard made his British GT Championship debut for Barwell Motorsport, driving a Lamborghini Huracán GT3 Evo.
 On 8 November at the season finale the Silverstone 500, Collard and team mate Sandy Mitchell took victory in the race and were confirmed as British GT Champions.